 Interlibrary Loan is a library-to-library lending service.
 If the UGF Library does not have an item that you need for your research, the library can borrow it for you from another library.
 Returnable items usually arrive in less then 5 days, but it's best to allow at least 10 days.
 The lending library may send books via UPS, Fed-EX or USPS.
-Articles may be sent via e-mail, fax and USPS.
+Articles are usually sent via e-mail..

 What Can I Borrow via Interlibrary Loan?

 The Library borrows books, journal articles and other materials via interlibrary loan.
 Items not generally available include materials already owned by the UGF Library, textbooks used in current classes, entire issues of journals/magazines and most AV materials.
 Returnable materials (books, etc) cannot be sent out of state.

 How Much Does it Cost to Order Material via Interlibrary Loan

 The UGF Library does not charge for borrowing materials, but a lending library may charge a fee.
 The library is a member of LVIS (Libraries Very Interested in Sharing) a consortia of libraries that do not charge each other for borrowing materials.

 When an item is only available at a library that charges, those charges are passed onto the student.
 The Library will contact you for permission to order material that will incur a charge.